hitthemoney/thicc-cube-bouncer/README.md

 My first OpenGL and C++ project.

 ## How to compile
-Run this in terminal (should work on mac)
+Run this in terminal (should work on MacOSX, not sure about others)

 `clang++ -std=c++17 main.cpp -o bouncer -framework GLUT -framework OpenGL`